api-platform/docs/core/serialization-groups-and-relations.md

 }
 ```

-If the user has `ROLE_ADMIN` permission, `admin_input` group will be dynamically added to the denormalization context.
+If the user has `ROLE_ADMIN` permission and the subject is an instance of Book, `admin_input` group will be dynamically added to the denormalization context.
 The variable `$normalization` lets you check whether the context is for normalization (if true) or denormalization.

 ## Name Conversion